Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Artifact Benefits:

-• Auditing: Keep history of what was deployed when
+• Auditing: Track what was deployed and when

 Advanced Configuration